Skip to content

 What to do

-Allow long lines of text and other related content to reflow within resized or zoomed in interfaces.
+Make long lines of text reflow within resized or zoomed in interfaces.

 Why it's important

-People who need bigger text find it difficult if they need to scroll to two directions to read long lines which do not reflow.
+People who need bigger text find it difficult if they need to scroll back-and-forth to read multi-lined text.

 Success Criterion (SC)